 Who do you work with?

 Gems/jewellery: it varies as it depends on the nature of the transaction.
-Since I started in this industry, I’ve worked alongside every person involved with production, from mine to market.
-In different capacities.
+Since I started in this industry, I’ve worked alongside various people in different capacities, who are involved with production, from mine to market.

 Writing: I report to a medley of senior journalists.
 Mainly editors, reporters and fellow writers.